adeharo9/cpp-dotenv/README.md

 ```

 After this, you might use the library as described in [usage](#usage); no extra scoping, no need to worry about the project's directory structure.

+### Variable resolution

+Now **cpp-dotenv** by default resolves variables nested inside variable definitions in the parsed files, both with those defined in the file being loaded or already present in the environment itself.

+Variable reference with variables declared in the same file is order-independent: there's no need to worry about the declaration order of the variables, **cpp-dotenv** will resolve all the symbols regardless of their order of declaration in a same file.

+Variable reference with variables declared on different files is order-depdendent on the loading order of the files via the `load_dotenv()` function: variables defined in later calls to `load_dotenv()` are not yet visible to files being processed at a specific moment.

+Variable resolution can be explicitly turned off by setting the `interpolate` positional parameter of the `load_dotenv()` method to `false`.

 ## Examples